What Is Lilac Oil?

 Uses of Lilac Oil

 The medicinal uses of lilac oil began in the 19th century.
-In America, it was used as a vermifuge to help eliminate intestinal worms, as well as a tonic anti-periodic (prevents diseases from occurring again and again).
+In America, it was used as a vermifuge to help eliminate intestinal worms, as well as an anti-periodic tonic (prevents diseases from occurring again).

 Composition of Lilac Oil